purduesigbots/pros-docs/v5/api/c/vision.rst

 ----------------------

-This enumeration defines the different types of objects that can be detected by the Vision Sensor
+This enumeration defines the different types of objects that can be detected by the Vision Sensor.

 ::